matthew-tfs/mjcb.io/content/blog/00036-visual-studio-code-with-latex-follow-up.md

 I posted an article about using [Visual Studio Code with LaTeX](/blog/2020/01/23/visual-studio-code-with-latex/) earlier this year and I wanted to do a follow-up with some of the additional extensions that I have been utilizing since then, as well as some of the extra configuration items that I have been using as I have made this environment my primary LaTeX editor.

-All of the extensions that I have added can be found within [Visual Studio Code](https://code.visualstudio.com).
+All the extensions that I have added can be found within [Visual Studio Code](https://code.visualstudio.com).
 I have also linked the locations at the end of this post since there is additional information located at those sites.

 {{< toc >}}

 ## Extensions ##

-There are a few extensions that I use in addition to the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension in order to make writing complex documents easier to do within Visual Studio Code.
+There are a few extensions that I use in addition to the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension to make writing complex documents easier to do within Visual Studio Code.

 ### Bookmarks ###